 - Level of learning passivity.

-- The amount that my feelings involved.
+- The amount that my feelings get involved.

 These two work together.
 Let me explain.

 We barely learn anything in traditional school because it's all passive.
-Learning at my school meant sitting quietly and reading and listening and filling my brain with other people's ideas to the point of overload.
+Learning at my school meant sitting quietly and reading and listening and filling my brain with other people's answers to the point of overload.
 Then regurgitating that information on a test.
 As soon as the test was over the information was gone.

 This is pretty much the least effective form of learning.
 Not to mention the fact that our education system was designed by industrial oligarchs to create obedient and compliant factory workers.
 But I digress.